zygos/wd-material/material/2-core/3-node-sql/5-project.md

 The task revolves around the [CS50 Movies Problem Set](https://cs50.harvard.edu/x/2023/psets/7/movies/) but with a twist.
 Instead of just solving the problem set, you will be preparing for a live SQL coding interview on both sides of the table.

-You will work with `movies.db`, an SQLite database containing IMDb data about movies, the directors and stars in them, and their ratings.
+You will work with `movies.db`, an SQLite database containing IMDb data about movies, their directors and stars, and their ratings.
 As learners, your goal is to prepare for an SQL live interview and also for the role of an interviewer.

 ## Preparation